Find out about the University's Senior Leadership Team, their position in the University’s structure and their background.

 As Provost, Professor Larner is responsible for driving the highest standards of academic excellence across the University and overseeing the achievement of key goals in its Strategic Plan.
 These include adopting a distinctive academic emphasis, enhancing research quality, quantity and impact, providing a student experience that is second to none, and increasing enrolments of talented students from disadvantaged groups in society.

-Senior managers who report to Professor Larner include the Vice-Provost (Academic) and the Vice-Provost (Research), the University Librarian, the Assistant Vice-Chancellor (Pasifika), the Assistant Vice-Chancellor (Digital Futures) and the Director, Sustainability.
+Senior managers who report to Professor Larner include the Vice-Provost (Academic) and the Vice-Provost (Research), the University Librarian, the Assistant Vice-Chancellor (Pasifika), and the Director, Sustainability.

 Professor Larner is an internationally respected social scientist whose research sits in the interdisciplinary fields of globalisation, governance and gender.
 She completed her BSocSci at Waikato, MA (First Class Hons) at Canterbury, and her PhD as a Canadian Commonwealth Scholar at Carleton University in Ottawa (Canada).
 She has held academic positions at the Universities of Waikato and Auckland, as well as the University of Wisconsin-Madison (US), Queen Mary University (UK), and the University of Frankfurt (Germany).